-How Long Should a Trip to New Zealand Be
+How Long Do You Need for a Trip to New Zealand

 Unlike many destinations, New Zealand’s attractions are spread out across the country.
 Therefore, you will want to travel around, which takes time.
 In addition, spending as little amount of time in New Zealand as possible can seem like the obvious way to spend less, but an extended trip on a working holiday visa, for instance, allows you to save money by working for accommodation or getting a job.